-24.3 The Hon'ble CESTAT Delhi in case of M/S. Rubal Logistics Pvt.
-Ltd. Versus Commissioner of Customs (General) wherein in (para 6.1) opined that:-
+23.3 The Hon'ble CESTAT Delhi in case of M/S. Rubal Logistics Pvt.
+Ltd. Versus Commissioner of Customs (General) wherein in (para 6.1) opined that :- accordingly.

-"Para 6.1 These provisions require the Customs Broker to exercise due diligence to ascertain the correctness of any information and to advice the client accordingly.
 Though the CHA was accepted as having no mens rea of the noticed mis-declaration /under- valuation or mis-quantification but from his own statement acknowledging the negligence on his part to properly ensure the same, we are of the opinion that CH definitely has committed violation of the above mentioned Regulations.
 These Regulations caused a mandatory duty upon the CHA, who is an important link between the Customs Authorities and the importer/exporter.
 Any dereliction/lack of due diligence since has caused the Exchequer loss in terms of evasion of Customs Duty, the original adjudicating authority has rightly imposed the penalty upon the appellant herein."